Efferent nerve fiber: Types

 There are three types of efferent fibers: general somatic efferent fibers (GSE), general visceral efferent fibers (GVE) and special visceral efferent fibers (SVE).

 Subtypes of general somatic efferent fibers include: alpha motor neurons (α) – these target extrafusal muscle fibers, and gamma motor neurons (γ) that target intrafusal muscle fibers.
 Beta motor neurons target both types of muscle fiber and there are two types known as static and dynamic.

+Alpha motor neurons are large lower motor neurons located in the anterior (ventral) horn of the spinal cord, and they serve as the final common pathway for producing skeletal muscle movement.
+Their axons exit through the ventral roots and innervate extrafusal muscle fibers, the main contractile fibers responsible for generating force.
+When activated, alpha motor neurons release acetylcholine at the neuromuscular junction, triggering depolarization and contraction of the muscle.
+They receive input from multiple sources, including upper motor neurons from the corticospinal tract, sensory afferents from muscle spindles (especially Ia fibers involved in the stretch reflex), spinal interneurons, and motor control centers such as the cerebellum and basal ganglia.
+Alpha motor neurons play a central role in voluntary movement, reflexes, muscle tone, and posture.
+Damage to these neurons results in classic lower motor neuron signs, such as muscle weakness, flaccid paralysis, fasciculations, decreased tone, and atrophy, seen in conditions like poliomyelitis, ALS, and spinal muscular atrophy.
+They work alongside gamma motor neurons, which adjust spindle sensitivity, but alpha motor neurons are primarily responsible for producing actual muscle force and movement.

 Etymology and mnemonics

 Both afferent and efferent come from French, evolved from Latin (the basis of many terms in medicine and biology) for the terms, respectively, ad ferens (Latin verb ferre: carry), meaning carrying into, and ex ferens, meaning carrying away (ad literally means to, and e = ex means from).
 Ad and ex give an easy mnemonic device for remembering the relationship between afferent and efferent: afferent connection arrives and an efferent connection exits.

 Afferent and efferent are connected to affect and effect through their common Latin roots: Afferent nerves affect the subject, whereas efferent nerves allow the subject to effect change.